 Today China is the world's leading offender in creating non-market capacity, as evidenced by the severe and persistent excess capacity in several industries, particularly steel and aluminum.
-And of course, the Chinese production methods are some of the dirtiest in the world.
+And of course, the Chinese production methods are some of the dirtiest practices.